20 Things To Do At Christmas in Wisconsin + Christmas Towns in Wisconsin

 Where to stay:

-Downtown Apartment in Victorian House – Conveniently located in Downtown Madison, close to shops and all of the holiday attractions the city has to offer, this apartment features two bedrooms, with space for four guests.
+Vacation Rental with a View – Conveniently located near Madison Arboretum, close to shops and all of the holiday attractions the city has to offer, this apartment features three bedrooms, with space for six guests.

-The spacious, modern, beautifully decorated apartment is part of an original Victorian-style house, with a garden open to guests. – Check prices here
+The spacious, modern, beautifully decorated house is part of an original Victorian-style house, with a garden open to guests. – Check prices here

 15. Wisconsin Dells